desktop-cgi/desktop-cgi-archive/README.md

 ##### Electron based Desktop application that runs CGI Server

-* Run any script files that supports CGI based file script serving - using `cgijs` file module
+* Run any script files that supports CGI based file script serving - using `cgijs file` module
-* Run any host that serves a web app - using `cgijs` proxy module
+* Run any host that serves a web app - using `cgijs proxy` module
     - In App / Local / Remote proxy support
-* Allows embedding servers like httpd, nginx, etc to serve web applications - using `cgijs` process module
+* Allows embedding servers like httpd, nginx, etc to serve web applications - using `cgijs process` module
 * Allows
     - running multiple interpreters in one app
     - running multiple proxies in one app
     - multiple embedded servers in one app
-* Allows
+* Allows remote web server proxies
+* Allows embedding database servers (in development) - using `cgijs process` module
 * `cgijs` is Nodejs framework independent / agnostic for serving CGI or interpreted scripting apps via files, or server based web apps via proxies
     - Express Recommended and used for demo